wotbrew/relic/doc/aggregates.md

 # Aggregates

-The [`:agg`](agg.md) statement permits the use of aggregate functions, such as count, sum and so on.
+The [`:agg`](agg.md) operator permits the use of aggregate functions, such as count, sum and so on.
 See below for a listing of what you can do.

 Stats